jcstein/moving-mammoths/Tutorial.md

     },
 ```

-3. Update the contract address and module name in `src/components/WalletContent.tsx`.
+3. Update the module address and module name in `src/components/WalletContent.tsx`.
 Here's an example:

 ```
 const MODULE_ADDRESS =